 - Combining the FloorGenerator plugin, with parameters related to the actual bricks’ height and length, with an extrusion the size of half the wall’s thickness

-- Edit poly modifiers to make the symmetry and cap the holes
+- Edit poly modifiers to make the symmetry

-Most of the modeling attention was dedicated to the exhibition area which is already around 2800m², but it was still interesting to see how the rest of the museum, the more technical and workplace areas, was organized around it, on all levels.
+Most of the modeling attention was dedicated to the exhibition area which is already around 2800m², but it was still interesting to see how the rest of the museum, the more technical and workplace areas, were organized around it, on all levels.

 Conclusion